snu-quiqcl/qiwis/README.md

 class GlobalBus:
     def __init__():
          queue = []  # Queue for storing signals
-         # start thread for popping from queue and emitting signal to frames
+         # Start thread for popping from queue and emitting signal to frames

         _signal = pyqtSignal(...)